Pistons hand Thunder 9th straight loss with 110-104 victory

 The Thunder turned the ball over 10 times in the third quarter and 22 times for the game.
 Detroit led 86-79 after three.

+“I thought he was good again.
+He just continues to improve on that end of the floor,” Thunder coach Mark Daigneault said.
+“I thought the stretch in the fourth when the game was starting to slip away for us, we kind of pumped it to him.”

-Lu Dort scored 26 points for the Thunder, who weren’t exactly at full strength themselves.
+The Thunder weren’t exactly at full strength themselves.
 Oklahoma City was missing Shai Gilgeous-Alexander (right foot), Josh Hall (knee), Mike Muscala (right ankle) and Aleksej Pokusevski (right arm).

 Bey scored 18 points.
 Hayes added nine points and seven assists and provided one of the game’s highlights with a bounce pass to Bey in the third quarter that traveled about half the length of the court.